erandiganepola/wso2-cloud-flutter-demo/README.md

   - [Create an API using an existing swagger definition](https://cloud.docs.wso2.com/en/latest/learn/design-apis/design-api-using-existing-swagger/).
 You can find the relevant swagger in [swagger.yaml](https://github.com/erandiganepola/wso2-cloud-flutter-demo/blob/master/swagger.yaml) file.
 When creating your API, set context as `/demo` and set the production, sandbox backend endpoints to `https://restcountries.eu/rest/v2`.
 Also select `Subscription Tiers` in `Manage` tab as necessary (I have set to `Unlimited` in my API).
 Then publish your API.
 At the end of this demo your API will be calling [REST Countries Capital City endpoint](https://restcountries.eu/#api-endpoints-capital-city) as the backend.

   - Visit WSO2 API Store and [create an application](https://docs.wso2.com/display/APICloud/Subscribe+to+and+Invoke+an+API).
 Enable (put a tick for the `Code` grant box) code grant with the callback URI.
 We have set callback URI to `org.wso2.cloud.flutterdemo://login-callback` in this sample.
 Then generate keys.
+Client ID/Consumer key will be useful in our next steps.

   - Subscribe to previously published API from the newly created application.